Oracle WHERE Clause

 products table

-A) Selecting rows by using a simple equality operator
+Selecting rows by using a simple equality operator #

-The following example returns only products whose names are 'Kingston':
+The following example uses a SELECT statement with a WHERE clause to return products whose names are 'Kingston':

 SELECT